Siraitia grosvenorii: Description

 The interior fruit is eaten fresh, and the rind is used to make tea.

-The monk fruit is notable for its sweetness, which can be concentrated from its juice.
-The fruit contains 25 to 38% of various carbohydrates, mainly fructose and glucose.
+The monkfruit is notable for its sweetness, which can be concentrated from its juice.
+The fruit contains 25–38% of various carbohydrates, mainly fructose and glucose.
 The sweetness of the fruit is increased by the mogrosides, a group of triterpene glycosides (saponins).
 The five different mogrosides are numbered from I to V; the main component is mogroside V, which is also known as esgoside.

 Mogroside biosynthesis

 One analysis of 200 candidate genes of Siraitia grosvenorii revealed five enzyme families involved in the synthesis of mogroside V: squalene epoxidases, triterpenoid synthases, epoxide hydrolases, cytochrome P450s, and UDP-glucosyltransferases.
 The metabolic pathway for mogroside biosynthesis involves an initial stage of fruit development when squalene is metabolized to di-glucosylated, tetra-hydroxycucurbitadienols, then during fruit maturation, branched glucosyl groups are added and catalyzed, leading to the sweet M4, M5, and M6 mogrosides.